Fremont Falls

-Fremont Falls is a waterfall located in Hanover, Indiana.
+Fremont Falls is a waterfall located in Hanover, Indiana, near the Ohio River.
 At 108 ft, it is the highest waterfall in Indiana.

 Location

 Fremont Falls is located a few miles south of Hanover in Jefferson County.
 The waterfall is located on private property just southwest of the intersection of Fremont Falls Road and River Bluff Drive.
 Chain Mill Falls is located northwest of Fremont Falls in the same gorge.